MdMonoar/resume-classifier/README.md

 A ['categorized_resumes.csv'](https://github.com/MdMonoar/resume-classifier/tree/main/sample_output/categorized_resumes.csv) file is included in the repsitory inside the 'sample_output' folder which was created after running the script.
 You can check the difference: before running the script in ['sample_input'](https://github.com/MdMonoar/resume-classifier/tree/main/sample_input) and after running the script ['sample_output'](https://github.com/MdMonoar/resume-classifier/tree/main/sample_output) folder.

 ## How to run the script?
+**Prerequisites:**
+1. You should (not necessarily) create a virtual environment and activate that
+2. You must have 'pip' installed

+**Steps for checking:**
-1. First download the repository
+1. First clone the repository in a folder (eg. <download_folder>)
-2. Open command line in the downloaded folder and Install the necessary packages by running the following command: <br> 'pip install -r requirements.txt'
+2. Open command line in the <download_folder> folder and Install the necessary packages by running the following command: <br> 'pip install -r requirements.txt'
 3. Run the following command for testing the script: <br> 'python script.py <given_path>' ; Here given path is the path of the folder that contains the resumes
 4. Check in the <given_path> to see the result.